 On May 25, 2007, the long awaiting $60 million “Shuttle Launch Experience” which simulates a space shuttle ride, opened at the Kennedy Space Center.

-The ride lets you experience the sights, sounds and excitement of a vertical launch of a Space Shuttle in a simulator a bit like the Star Tours simulator at Disney’s MGM Studios.
+The ride lets you experience the sights, sounds and excitement of a vertical launch of a Space Shuttle in a simulator a bit like the Star Tours simulator at Disney’s Hollywood Studios.

 Near the main complex is a sombre memorial to those astronauts who have died during the space programme including the crews of the Challenger and Columbia Space shuttles.